What’s the environmental footprint of your product?

 European PEF regulation makes product footprints more important

-Product Footprints are increasingly placed in the spotlights.
+Product Footprints are increasingly placed in the spotlight.
 The European Union is now working on a standard for product environmental footprints (called the PEF).

 This will likely lead to more regulations and changing standards in different sectors.
-Which means: now is a good time to get familiar with the environmental footprint of your products.
+This means: now is a good time to get familiar with the environmental footprint of your products.